There are no atheists in foxholes: Usage

 While primarily used to comment on the experiences of combat soldiers, the aphorism has been adapted to other perilous situations, as in "There are no atheists in probate court".
 Although the adage occasionally means that all soldiers in combat are "converted" under fire, it is most often used to express the belief of the speaker that all people seek a divine power when they are facing an extreme threat.
 The quote is also referenced when discussing the opposite effect — that warfare causes some soldiers to question their existing belief in God due to the death and violence around them.

 The quote has also been used in non-military contexts.
-In September 2008, in the depths of the financial crisis of 2007–2010, both Ben Bernanke and Paul Krugman popularized a version of the quote in reference to financial crises.
+In September 2008, in the depths of the 2008 financial crisis, both Ben Bernanke and Paul Krugman popularized a version of the quote in reference to financial crises.
 They paraphrased Harvard professor Jeffrey Frankel, who originally wrote in the Cato Journal a year earlier, "They say 'there are no atheists in foxholes.'
 Perhaps, then, there are also no libertarians in crises."
 The sentence is also quoted in the Gustav Hasford's novel The Short-Timers.
+The quote has been used by but commonly misattributed to economist Paul Krugman.